Get insider access

 See our review

 If you're looking for wireless over-ears and don't want to compromise on sound quality, the Focal Bathys Wireless offer the best of both worlds.
-These headphones are suitable for both casual use and critical listening, with a fairly neutral sound that delivers solid warmth and punch.
+These headphones suit both casual and critical listening, with a fairly neutral sound that delivers solid warmth and punch.
 Astute audiophiles will notice that instruments and vocals are slightly veiled, but you can make up for this using the graphic EQ and presets in their companion app.
-These headphones also support aptX Adaptive codec for streaming audio in higher quality with compatible apps, like TIDAL.
+These headphones also support aptX Adaptive codec for streaming higher-quality audio with compatible apps, like TIDAL.
 They even have an optional wired USB-DAC connection that converts digital audio signals to analog, ensuring a smoother sound with better audio fidelity.

 However, there are a few drawbacks for either type of user.
-For audiophiles, their closed-back design means they won't create a wide and spacious soundstage as you would get with traditional open-back headphones.
-On the other hand, if you listen to music while on the go, these headphones are bulkier than the Bose QuietComfort Ultra Headphones Wireless, and their ANC doesn't cut out as much low-end background noise.
-If none of this bothers you, they're still comfortable, well-built headphones that are worth a look.
+For audiophiles, their closed-back design means they won't create a wide and spacious soundstage as you would get with open-back headphones, but you can take closed-backs with you on a commute without bothering anyone with leakage.
+For those looking for casual headphones to use on the go, these are bulkier than the Bose QuietComfort Ultra Headphones Wireless, and their ANC doesn't cut out as much low-end background noise.
+However, the Focal headphones have a more granular EQ for discerning listeners.
+Overall, they're still comfortable, well-built headphones and are worth a look.

 See our review